 - Catecholaminergic polymorphic ventricular tachycardia (CPVT): Generally occurring during exercise or stressful situations, CPVT is a rare genetic disorder that results in an abnormal heart rhythm in patients with a structurally normal heart.

-Learn More about Expert Care for Heart Rhythm ConditionsIf you have concerns about irregular heartbeat issues or have experienced any symptoms such as atrial flutter or syncope, contact one of our team members at a convenient location near you.
+Learn More about Expert Care for Cardiac Rhythm ConditionsIf you have concerns about irregular heartbeat issues or have experienced any symptoms such as atrial flutter or syncope, contact one of our team members at a convenient location near you.

 Suggested For You